js-cookie/js-cookie/README.md

 **Do not include the script directly from GitHub (http://raw.github.com/...).** The file is being served as text/plain and as such being blocked in Internet Explorer on Windows 7 for instance (because of the wrong MIME type).
 Bottom line: GitHub is not a CDN.

-js-cookie supports [npm](https://www.npmjs.com/) and [Bower](http://bower.io/) under the name `js-cookie`
+js-cookie supports [npm](https://www.npmjs.com/package/js-cookie) and [Bower](http://bower.io/search/?q=js-cookie) under the name `js-cookie`

 It can also be loaded as an AMD or CommonJS module.

 ## Basic Usage

-Create a session cookie, valid to the current page:
+Create a session cookie, valid to the path of the current page:

 ```javascript
 Cookies.set('name', 'value');
 ```

-Create a cookie that expires 7 days from now, valid to the current page:
+Create a cookie that expires 7 days from now, valid to the path of the current page:

 ```javascript
 Cookies.set('name', 'value', { expires: 7 });